shevchenkobn/battleship-html/README.md

 The hook is run on all files rather than git-staged files only ([`lint-staged`](https://www.npmjs.com/package/lint-staged) is not used) because:
 - the project is small, so the hook doesn't take much time;
-- it is more reliable.
+- it is more reliable;
+- `lint-staged` can abuse `git stash` by adding tens of entries.

 ### `npm run prepare`